cmeegamarachchi/aab-ui-react/README.md

-# aab-ui-react
-appsolve application framework react starter kit
+# AppSolve application framework react starter kit

 `aab-ui-react` is a React.js-based UI starter kit built using Vite.
 It incorporates **Tailwind CSS** and **ShadCN** for modern, responsive styling and includes features such as pre-built layouts with side navigation and configuration management capabilities.